avh4/elm-format/notes.md

         Difference being that `runParserT` converts the `String` to a `ByteString` first.
 Care has been taken that unicode points arent truncated when converting to `[Word8]` as an intermediate conversion step.

 * `Text.Parsec.Combinator`
+    * `choice`.
+Implemented exactly as it was by parsec.

     * `many1`.
 Implemented exactly as it was by parsec.

     * `option`.
 Implemented exactly as it was by parsec.